EBNull/gohome/README.md

 interfering with an existing `go` domain.
 Pass `--hostname go` to allow `http://go` to resolve to `gohome` instead.

+There is no web interface to add or edit golinks.
+Instead you can add them [manually](#creating-links) or periodically [pull links](#chained-links) from another golinks source.

 ## Quick Start

 ### Local